The desire to understand technology runs in Steven Anton’s blood.

 Inspired by his father at an early age, the two of them bonded over automobiles.
 Following in his dad and brother’s footsteps, he became an engineer.

-In his third year of teaching here at Tech, Anton is very passionate about his career.
+Anton is very passionate about his career and teaching at Tech.
 “I believe that my profession is not just a job, but an integral part of my life.”

 Anton’s teaching style differs from others because it was not too long ago that he was in his student’s shoes.
 He relates to his students by understanding their unique situations.